timlawrenz/OpenVision-Instruct/README.md

 *Asset Acquisition*: Download the target pre-trained model weights (e.g., the 4B or 8B variant) and the OpenGPT-4o-Image dataset.

 *Data Formatting*: Develop a script to parse and reformat the OpenGPT-4o-Image dataset into the specific JSONL or conversational format required by the LLaVA fine-tuning scripts.
 This is a critical step to ensure the model can correctly interpret the instruction-image pairs.
+See the [Data Preparation Plan](./docs/data_preparation.md) for details.

 ### Phase 2: Fine-Tuning with QLoRA